 Table of Contents[Hide][Show]

 Founded in 1906, Reliance Standard Life Insurance Company is a member of the Tokio Marine Group, a multinational insurance holding company.
 Reliance Standard is a major provider of employee benefit solutions, including short- and long-term disability (LTD) insurance.
-Unfortunately, disability claim denials are far more common than approvals.

 If Reliance Standard has denied your disability claim, contact us for a free case review.
-A disability lawyer from our firm can review your denial letter, explain your rights, and guide you through the administrative appeal process.
+A disability lawyer from our firm can review your denial letter, explain your rights, and guide you through the appeal process.
 If necessary, we can also help you file a lawsuit against Reliance Standard.

 The Reliance Standard Disability Claim Review Process